 This one totally surprised me.
 I thought that no screens would have them at each other’s throats.
 And granted, my 3-year-old still LOVES to push his sister’s buttons any chance he can find.
 But, I have been shocked to hear them playing so well together and being so kind to each other.
 I mean, the change has been dramatic.

 3. They learned to clean up their toys.

 Yes, please!
 If there is a way to get my kids to learn how to clean up their toys, please sign me up right now!
 I have tried everything and it just never seems to work.
 But turning off the screens really helped us keep things cleaner.
-At first, I was more focused on reminding them to clean up one thing before they took out the next, because I knew things would get out of control fast if they didn’t.
+At first, I focused on reminding them to clean up one thing before they took out the next because I knew things would get out of control fast if they didn’t.
 And within a few days, they miraculously stopped complaining about it and started doing it on their own.
-As a bonus, today my 5 year old even put a new trash bag in our trash can without being prompted just because she noticed it needed one.
+As a bonus today, my 5-year-old even put a new trash bag in our trash can without being prompted just because she noticed it needed one.
 Glorious!

 4. There were certain times and spaces where I really missed the screens.

-Ok, taking a 3 year old boy to watch his sister’s ballet class and trying to keep him quiet and entertained without screens, while also taking care of an 8-month old baby, was NOT my favorite.
-Yes, we learned some lessons and he did ultimately find some fun and creative things to do.
-But, I’m pretty sure I’m not going to try that one again.
+Ok, taking a 3-year-old boy to watch his sister’s ballet class and trying to keep him quiet and entertained without screens while also taking care of an 8-month old baby was NOT my favorite.
+Yes, we learned some lessons, and he ultimately found some fun and creative things to do.
+But I’m pretty sure I’m not going to try that one again.
 Enough said.

 5. Overall, life with no screens actually made life easier.